menu

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lone Rock is worth considering.

-As is often the case in a small village, Lone Rock doesn't have a public transportation system that people use for their commute.
+Lone Rock is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Lone Rock in 2022 was $29,174, which is lower middle income relative to Wisconsin and the nation.
-This equates to an annual income of $116,696 for a family of four.
+The per capita income in Lone Rock in 2022 was $28,288, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
+This equates to an annual income of $113,152 for a family of four.
 However, Lone Rock contains both very wealthy and poor people as well.

 Lone Rock is a somewhat ethnically-diverse village.
 The people who call Lone Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lone Rock residents report their race to be White, followed by Asian.
+Lone Rock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.37% of the village’s residents.
 Important ancestries of people in Lone Rock include German, Irish, Norwegian, English, and European.

 The most common language spoken in Lone Rock is English.
 Other important languages spoken here include Spanish and Tagalog.